fyquah/fyp-worker-dispatcher/analysis/README.md

 There is a lot of shell scripts and arbitrary scripts.
 The scripts were not structured in organised directories.

-As the project was carried out on specific hard disks, the rundirs is expected to live in one of (which one exactly doesn't matter):
+As the project was carried out on specific hard disks, the rundirs in raw data is expected to live in one of (which one exactly doesn't matter):

 - `/media/usb/home/fyquah/fyp/prod/rundir/`
 - `/media/usb2/home/fyquah/fyp/prod/rundir/`
 - `/media/usb3/prod/rundir/`

+The weird naming is due to a weird initial design decision to write raw data directly into the same disk, rather than writing to an external hard disk symlinked to `~/fyp/prod/`.

 The following sections below will discuss how the results in the reports were produced, and the roles of scripts throughout the directory.

+Prior to doing anything, run `make` in the `analysis/` directory, it compiles the shared libraries for faster inlining tree construction from adjacency lists.

-## Call Site Reward Assignment
+## 4. Call Site Reward Assignment

 The main data structure used here is the `expanded-tree`, as described in the report.